polkadot-developers/polkadot-docs/polkadot-protocol/basics/networks.md

 In addition, parachain developers can leverage local TestNets like [Zombienet](#zombienet) and deploy upgrades on parachain TestNets.

-5. **Paseo** - For parachain and dApp developers, Paseo serves as a community-run TestNet that mirrors Polkadot’s runtime.
+5. **Paseo** - For parachain and dApp developers, Paseo serves as a community-run TestNet that mirrors Polkadot's runtime.
 Like Westend for core protocol development, Paseo provides a testing ground for parachain development without affecting live networks

 !!!note
     The Rococo TestNet deprecation date was October 14, 2024.
 Teams should use Westend for Polkadot protocol and feature testing and Paseo for chain development-related testing.

 ## Polkadot Development Networks

-Development and testing are crucial to building robust dApps, parachains, and performing network upgrades within the Polkadot ecosystem.
+Development and testing are crucial to building robust dApps and parachains and performing network upgrades within the Polkadot ecosystem.
 To achieve this, developers can leverage various networks and tools that provide a risk-free environment for experimentation and validation before deploying features to live networks.
 These networks help avoid the costs and risks associated with real tokens, enabling testing for functionalities like governance, cross-chain messaging, and runtime upgrades.

 ## Kusama Network

 Kusama is the experimental version of Polkadot, designed for developers who want to move quickly and test their applications in a real-world environment with economic incentives.
-Kusama serves as a production-grade testing ground, where developers can deploy features and upgrades with the pressure of game theory and economics in mind.
+Kusama serves as a production-grade testing ground where developers can deploy features and upgrades with the pressure of game theory and economics in mind.
 It mirrors Polkadot but operates as a more flexible space for innovation.

 The native token for Kusama is KSM.
 For more information about KSM, visit the [Native Assets](https://wiki.polkadot.network/docs/learn-DOT#kusama){target=\_blank} page.